WeblateOrg/weblate/docs/admin/projects.rst

 Lock on error
 +++++++++++++

-Enables locking the component on repository error (failed pull, push or merge).
+Locks a component upon any repository error (failed pull, push or merge).
-Locking in this situation avoids adding another conflict which would have to be resolved manually.
+This avoids adding another conflict, which would have to be resolved manually.

 The component will be automatically unlocked once there are no repository errors left.